strawlab/pymvg/docs/source/pymvg_file_format.rst

 PyMVG file format
 =================

-Perhaps the best starting point for PyMVG is its file format.
-Such a file specifies a camera system completely.
+The PyMVG file format specifies a camera system completely.
 The file is valid JSON.
-Here is an example:
+Here is an example that specifies a system of 3
+cameras:

 .. literalinclude:: pymvg_camsystem_example.json